Emma Darwin: Early life

-Emma herself had turned down several offers of marriage, and after her mother suffered a seizure and became bedridden Emma had to nurse her, as well as care for her elder sister Elizabeth, who suffered from dwarfism and severe spinal curvature.
+Emma herself had turned down several offers of marriage, and after her mother suffered a seizure and became bedridden Emma and her older sister Elizabeth spent a lot of time nursing their mother, though with the help of many servants.
+Emma and Elizabeth took turns spending time away from their mother, and Emma spent several months each year away from home, staying with friends or family.

 Marriage

 Emma Wedgwood accepted Charles' marriage proposal on 11 November 1838 at the age of 30, and they were married on 29 January 1839 at St. Peter's Anglican Church in Maer.
-Their cousin, the Reverend John Allen Wedgwood, officiated the marriage.
+Their cousin, the Reverend John Allen Wedgwood, officiated at the marriage.

 After a brief period of residence in London, they moved permanently to Down House, located in the rural village of Down, around 16 miles from St Paul's Cathedral and about two hours by coach and train to London Bridge.
 The village was later renamed Downe.

 Charles and Emma raised their 10 children in a distinctly non-authoritarian manner, and several of them later achieved considerable success in their chosen careers: George, Francis and Horace became Fellows of the Royal Society.

 Emma Darwin is especially remembered for her patience and fortitude in dealing with her husband's long-term illness.
 She also nursed her children through frequent illnesses, and endured the deaths of three of them: Anne, Mary, and Charles Waring.
 By the mid-1850s she was known throughout the parish for helping in the way a parson's wife might be expected to, giving out bread tokens to the hungry and "small pensions for the old, dainties for the ailing, and medical comforts and simple medicine" based on Dr. Robert Darwin's old prescription book.

 In a letter dated 5 July 1844, Charles Darwin entrusted to Emma the responsibility of publishing his work, in the case of his sudden death.
-In the event, Darwin lived to publish The Origin in 1859.
+Charles lived and published On the Origin of Species in 1859.

 Emma often played the piano for Charles, and in Charles' 1871 The Descent of Man, and Selection in Relation to Sex, Darwin spent several pages on the evolution of musical ability by means of sexual selection.